-Everything you need to know about visiting the incredible Inverness from Edinburgh!
+Everything you need to know about visiting the incredible Inverness, the capital of the Scottish Highlands and home to Loch Ness, from a home base in Edinburgh!

 On long (10+) night vacations, I like to include a short overnight to another region/country, to hugely expand what we can see without a car.
 When we booked our trip to Scotland, I knew I wanted to see the Highlands, but with a home base in Edinburgh and with a trip exclusively reliant on public transit, I felt a day trip would be a bit too rushed.
 So, we opted to make our trip an overnight - and it was so perfect!